 Referrals are received from GPs and hospital doctors from all over the UK.

-Over 10,000 patients with obstructive sleep apnoeas (OSAs) are currently treated with nasal continuous positive airway pressure (CPAP) systems, and the centre cares for more than 300 patients with narcolepsy and large numbers with unusual behaviours during sleep - please see symptoms and conditions, right.
+Over 10,000 patients with obstructive sleep apnoeas (OSAs) are currently treated with continuous positive airway pressure (CPAP) systems, and the centre cares for more than 300 patients with narcolepsy and large numbers with unusual behaviours during sleep - please see symptoms and conditions (right or below).

 The RSSC’s local sleep service has proven to be successful with full Clinical Commissioning Group (CCG) support.
 It aims to: